abhi-pundir/Mini-Project-Sem-5/README.md

-# Mini-Project-Sem-5
+# SIC-Machine

-Question No.3
-This program works as an assembler for performing the conversion of assembly into machine code.
+Implementation of SIC Machine Architecture for  conversion of assembly into machine code.

 The programs starts with "mainprogram.c".
 It imports 2 header files pass1.h and pass2.h.